-The digital arts—from graphic design to photography to video production—enhance our ability to communicate around the world, both professionally and socially.
+Digital Arts—from graphic design to photography to video production—enhances our ability to communicate around the world, both professionally and socially.
 If you have a creative streak and enjoy interacting with computers, you should consider a major in Digital Arts.
-As a graphic artist, you will plan and create visual applications to address the entire spectrum of communications needs, using cutting-edge techniques in a variety of media, such as photography, video, and web-based design.
+As a graphic artist, you will plan and create visual applications to address the entire spectrum of communications needs, using cutting-edge techniques in a variety of media, such as print photography, video, and web-based design.
 HGTC's Digital Arts curricula will give you the foundation you need to join forces with other creative professionals in these hot new marketplaces.

 All students in the program will acquire a solid education in design theory and art history.
 During the first year, students will focus on basic design skills, creative software and digital photography; in the second year, they will learn advanced skills in advertising design /production and multimedia techniques including web and video.
 For students who wish to continue their education, HGTC has developed transfer agreements with a number of four-year institutions, including Coastal Carolina University, Charleston Southern University, and Francis Marion University.

 Course Sequence and Progression Requirements